-Registration for Skills Exploration Days opens September 13, 2017.
+Registration for Skills Exploration Days will open in the Fall of 2018.
 In the meantime, learn more about our newest program, and how your students can prepare!

 The purpose of Skills Exploration Days is to: